Below is a message from President John Fry and Executive Vice President and Nina Henderson Provost M. Brian Blake:

 The rich history and broad excellence of the Drexel University College of Medicine has been pivotal to Drexel’s success as a research university.
 Given the seismic changes confronting medical education it was important to ensure the College of Medicine’s next leader had previous experience as a dean as well as a strong track record managing new clinical partnerships.

-We are pleased to announce that Charles B. Cairns, MD, FACEP, FAHA, will become the next Annenberg Dean and Senior Vice President of the College of Medicine.
+We are pleased to announce that Charles B. Cairns, MD, FACEP, FAHA, will become the next Walter H. and Leonore Annenberg Dean and Senior Vice President of Medical Affairs.
 Dr. Cairns will succeed Daniel V. Schidlow, MD, who announced last year that he planned to retire this summer.

 Dr. Cairns’ experience as the dean of two distinguished medical schools as well as a recently launched one makes him uniquely qualified to lead Drexel’s College of Medicine at this time.
 Dr. Cairns, who is currently dean of the College of Medicine and Health Sciences at the United Arab Emirates University (UAEU) in Al Ain, Abu Dhabi, is a leader in emergency medicine and critical care research.

 In addition to the UAEU, Dr. Cairns brings significant experience in leadership roles at several other medical schools.
 He was dean of the University of Arizona College of Medicine - Tucson after serving as assistant vice president for clinical research and clinical trials; vice dean of the College of Medicine; and professor in the Department of Emergency Medicine.